DiabloSerpent/simple_sudoku_generator/README.md

 - maybe could make it so that modifying a cell adds them to a list which other functions use to see if they should act or not
   - would need some way for all functions to process the list individually
+  - use bit flag array per cell/section that is updated after a cell is modified, using `register_change` method.
+  - could remove the need for the `solved_cell_checked` array.
 - change Cell to use boolean vector of some sort?
 - more robust debugging
   - ie logging the state of a sudoku to a dedicated file as opposed to stdout
   - currently partially finished, should tie it in w/ refactoring rule logic
 - turn the sudoku rules into separate objects
+  - might delete
 - break up logic of rules into smaller chunks
+  - partially done
 - make a function that quantifies the incorrectness of a sudoku
   - ie it measures how much difference there is b/t a solved sudoku and a given sudoku
 - make a gui for looking through sudoku history for debugging